 Finite-lived intangible assets are tested for impairment with the applicable asset group and evaluated for impairment along with property, plant and equipment in accordance with ASC 360, Property, Plant and Equipment.
 Impairment testing is required when events or changes in circumstances exist that indicate that an asset may not be recoverable.
 An asset is tested for recoverability by comparing the net carrying value of the asset to the entity-specific, undiscounted net cash flows to be generated from the use and eventual disposition of that asset group.
-If the carrying value of the asset group over its fair value.
+If the carrying amount of an asset group is not recoverable, an impairment loss is recognized in the amount of the excess of the carrying value of the asset group over its fair value.
 Management determines fair value under ASC Topic 820 using the appropriate valuation technique of market, income or cost approach.